jsnorek/techtonica-assignments/weather-app-v2/README.md

 ## Stretch Goals

 - **Add a full login with user entering username and password**
-- **Upon login, weather app displays the user's current favorite city data that updates as the user changes their favorite city**
+- **Upon login, weather app displays the user's current favorite city data that updates as the user changes their favorite city but prompts logging in if no user is entered**
 - **Add new user form**